mayuri0192/Data-Science-Preparation-guide-and-plan/Machine learning algorithms/Interview q&a.md

 So basically, the data is sampled randomly based on row/feature or both and given to Decision trees training.

+**Why is with replacement better than without replacement sampling in random forest**

+In Random Forest, using sampling with replacement (bootstrapping) is often better than sampling without replacement for several reasons:

+1. **Improved Diversity**: Sampling with replacement introduces randomness into the individual decision trees.
+This means that some data points may be repeated in the bootstrap samples, and others may be omitted.
+As a result, each tree in the forest is trained on a slightly different dataset, leading to a more diverse set of trees.
+This diversity can help reduce overfitting, as the individual trees are less likely to make the same errors.

+2. **Robustness to Noise**: The presence of noise or outliers in the dataset can lead to individual trees making poor decisions.
+By training each tree on a different subset of the data (due to the randomness introduced by bootstrapping), the impact of noise or outliers is reduced.
+Some trees may be affected by noise, but the overall ensemble is more robust.

+3. **Reduced Variance**: Sampling with replacement reduces the variance of the individual trees.
+This means that each tree is less sensitive to the specific data points it's exposed to.
+Lower variance often results in better generalization and more stable predictions.

+4. **Enhanced Model Performance**: When you average the predictions from a diverse set of trees, the ensemble model tends to perform better on unseen data compared to individual, highly specialized trees.
+This is a fundamental principle of ensemble learning.

+5. **Balancing Overfitting and Underfitting**: Sampling with replacement helps balance the trade-off between overfitting and underfitting.
+By allowing some level of repetition in the data, you're preventing the model from becoming overly biased or underfitting the data.

+While sampling with replacement is typically the default choice in Random Forest and often leads to better overall model performance, there may be situations where sampling without replacement could be beneficial.
+For example, if you have a very large dataset and computational resources are limited, sampling without replacement might be preferred.
+However, in most cases, bootstrapping is a more effective strategy for creating diverse, robust decision trees, which is a key factor in the success of Random Forest models.

 **Aggregation**:
 Now once the DTs are trained, next step is prediction.
 Now during inference - lets say this is classification problem.
 We give test data to all the DTs.